Zhiheng-Chen/Zhiheng-Chen.github.io/index.md

 ---

-## Publications {#publications}
-[1] **Z. Chen** and W. Wang.
-Modeling Elastic-Body Dynamics of Fish Swimming Using a Variational Framework. *IEEE Robotics and Automation Letters (RA-L)*.
-[Paper](https://arxiv.org/abs/2509.16145) (*Under review*)

-[2] **Z. Chen** and W. Wang.
-Dynamic Modeling and Efficient Data-Driven Optimal Control for Micro Autonomous Surface Vehicles. *2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2025)*.
-[Paper](https://arxiv.org/abs/2509.06882) (*Accepted*)

-[3] K. Macauley, **Z. Chen**, and W. Wang.
-MicroASV: An Affordable 3D-Printed Centimeter-Scale Autonomous Surface Vehicle. *2025 IEEE International Conference of Robotics and Automation (ICRA 2025)*.
-[Paper](https://ieeexplore.ieee.org/document/11127526)

-[4] Y. Wang, J. Kang, **Z. Chen**, and X. Xiong.
-Terrestrial Locomotion of PogoX: From Hardware Design to Energy Shaping and Step-to-step Dynamics Based Control. *2024 IEEE International Conference of Robotics and Automation (ICRA 2024)*.
-[Paper](https://ieeexplore.ieee.org/document/10611545) (*Co-first author*)

----

 ## Research Overview {#research-overview}
-Throughout my undergraduate and master’s studies, I have centered my research and academic focus on the modeling and control of dynamical systems.
+Throughout my undergraduate and master’s studies, I have centered my research and academic focus on the **modeling and control of dynamical systems**.

 Around this core, I developed a robust toolkit - ranging from dynamics, optimal control, and recursive estimation to numerical analysis and data-driven system identification - not as independent pursuits, but as necessary and interdependent tools to analyze, estimate, and shape the behavior of complex physical systems.

 Specifically, my research interests include:

 #### Analytical Dynamics Modeling
-I am interested in the analysis on the kinematics and kinetics of dynamical systems based on mechanics principles.
+I am interested in the analysis of the kinematics and kinetics of dynamical systems based on mechanics principles.
 - In my undergraduate research (summer 2023), I worked on the 3D hybrid dynamics modeling and numerical simulations of a [legged hopping robot](https://ieeexplore.ieee.org/abstract/document/10611545).
 - As a self-driven project, I also modeled and simulated the 3D dynamics of a [wobbling coin rolling along the ground](https://github.com/Zhiheng-Chen/3D-Rolling-Disk-Dynamics-Simulation) (winter 2023).
-- In summer and fall 2024, I worked in the [Marine Robotics Laboratory](https://mrl.engr.wisc.edu/) on the dynamics modeling and simulations of a micro autonomous surface vehicle (MicroASV).
+- In summer and fall 2024, I worked in the [Marine Robotics Laboratory](https://mrl.engr.wisc.edu/) on the dynamics modeling and simulations of a micro autonomous surface vehicle ([MicroASV](https://arxiv.org/abs/2509.06882)).
-- One of my current research projects is the dynamics modeling of a flexible robotic fish based on Hamilton's principle.
-The dynamics involve the sophisticated and interesting interactions among rigid bodies, elastic bodies, and fluids.
-I have coded up a working simulator of the robotic fish in Julia, and I am currently working on parameter and design optimizations based on the simulation results.
+- One of my current research projects is the [dynamics modeling of a flexible robotic fish derived from Hamilton's principle](https://arxiv.org/abs/2509.16145).
+The dynamics involve the sophisticated and interesting interactions among rigid bodies, elastic structures, and surrounding fluids.
+I have coded up a working simulator of the robotic fish and a preliminary parameter study in Julia.
+Ongoing efforts include parameter tuning and design optimization based on the dynamics model, using gradient-based and quasi-Newton algorithms.

 #### Data-Driven Modeling
 In addition to analytical modeling, I am also fascinated by system identifications and equation learning for dynamical systems.